bcrabb384/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-Credit to Udacity for teaching the course.
+Credit to Udacity for teaching the data science course.